WalletWasabi/WasabiDoc/docs/building-wasabi/TechnicalOverview.md

 Wasabi does not support and does not plan to support other currencies in the future.

 Let's look at what is going on under the hood for Wasabi: what design decisions and tradeoffs the developers have made, so we can later understand where it can be improved.
-After setting up Wasabi and generating a wallet, Wasabi welcomes the user with a "Load Wallet" screen.
+After setting up Wasabi and generating a wallet, Wasabi welcomes the user with a `Load Wallet` screen.

 Unlike other wallets, Wasabi has a convenient way to use multiple wallets.
 Privacy-centric users may be already used to achieving coin separation this way.